stephbarker/menu-app/README.md

 ### `npm install`

-Make sure to instiall my depencies.
+Make sure to install depencies.
 In this case, I used react-router-dom, react-easy-edit and sweetalert2.

 ### `npm start`